|

 The alarm may consist of a mechanical bell, an electric buzzer or novelty

-sound, or even a radio which commences playing at a specified time.
+sound, or even a radio that commences playing at a specified time.

 Many types of alarm clocks have been used over the years.
 During the